Trenching and Excavation

 - Prepare an emergency plan and rescue procedures.

-- Keep first aid boxes at the site.
+- Keep first aid equipment at the site.

 - Educate and train workers about all existing and potential hazards and risks and appropriate safety measures.